-In 2022, Ayara Thai celebrates 18 years in business located in the Westchester neighborhood of Los Angeles, CA. Established in 2004, Ayara Thai cuisine continues the tradition of crafting home-cooked food for those dining out.
-CLICK HERE to read my review on our sister site EatTravelGo.com or visit the Stories Section / Dining Drinking / Reviews.
+In 2022, Ayara Thai celebrates 18 years in business and is located in the Westchester neighborhood of Los Angeles, CA. Established in 2004, Ayara Thai cuisine continues the tradition of crafting home-cooked food.
+Read my Ayara Thai review on our sister site EatTravelGo.com.

 Photo courtesy of Ayara Thai

 Growing up in a Thai-Chinese community in the Samsen District along the banks of Bangkok’s Chao Phraya River, Chef and restaurateur Andy Asapahu received his cooking and business prowess by helping his mother cook.
 Not only did Grandma’s (Andy’s mother) large batches of food feed her family of eight, but also those in the neighborhood, who would stop by to purchase her well-known curries.
-As a result of the home’s location between the palace and the river, both royal cuisine and the bustling spice trade helped to shape the home-cooked flavors so savored.
+The home’s location between the palace and the river, both royal cuisine and the bustling spice trade helped to shape the home-cooked flavors so savored.

 Chef Vanda Asapahu; photo courtesy of Ayara Thai

-Today, having survived the Great Recession and the COVID-19 pandemic, the family traditions of Andy and Anna are continued and developed into the third generation at the restaurant, through their daughter Vanda.
-Living and working in Thailand for four years allowed Vanda to revive old family recipes, while traveling through the nation’s different regions has allowed her to discover new tastes and inspirations.
-After cooking with relatives and eating her way through the streets and countryside, it is these old recipes and new flavors that Vanda brings back to share at Ayara Thai.
+The family live on through their daughter Vanda.
+Living and working in Thailand for four years allowed Vanda to revive old family recipes.
+She traveled through the nation’s different regions and discovered new tastes and inspirations.
+The chef cooked with relatives and ate her way through the countryside.
+It is these old recipes and new flavors that Vanda shares at Ayara Thai.

 Moo Krata; photo courtesy of Ayara Thai

-In addition to the Ayara Thai restaurant, the Asapahu family owns Ayara Thai Products— premium cooking kits and sauces made with the freshest local ingredients using their generations-old family recipes and available to ship to the contiguous United States. https://ayarathai.com/
+In addition to the restaurant, the Asapahu family owns Ayara Thai Products premium cooking kits and sauces.
+Moreover, these are available to ship to the contiguous United States. https://ayarathai.com/